Desmosy/yahooFinance/README.md

 ﻿# yahooFinance
 # Yahoo Finance Clone - Retro 90s Edition
+What if Yahoo Finance was redesigned into 90s edition??
 Experience the nostalgia of 90s web design with this Yahoo Finance clone!
 Check out the live demo: https://yahoofinance-retro.netlify.app/

 ## Features